sekhavati/data-testid-inspector/README.md

 3. Create a new bookmark and paste the code into the field you would normally enter a URL
 4. Open any webpage and click the bookmark

-  Any elements in the page with a `data-test-id` will be highlighted and their ID displayed alongside.
+  Any elements in the page with a `data-test-id` attribute will be highlighted and their ID displayed alongside.

 ## Why would I want this?